 Introduction

 ESS 8 recognizes the importance of cultural heritage for current and future generations, as a source of valuable scientific and historical information, as an asset for economic and social development, and as an integral part of people’s cultural identity, practices and continuity.
-ESS 8 aims to ensure that the Borrower protects cultural heritage throughout the life of the project.
+ESS 8 aims to ensure that the Borrower protects cultural heritage throughout the life of the project, and does not introduce any new risks to cultural heritage.

 ESS 8 recognizes the importance of respecting national and international laws and regulations relating to cultural heritage, including those laws and regulations that relate to the cultural heritage of Indigenous Peoples.